ThinkInvis/RoR2-TILER2/ModMeta/README.md

 **6.1.2**

 - Temporarily disabled BetterUI.ItemStats support due to item load failures, caused by TILER2 attempting to use an older API (recent update caused breaking changes).

-**6.1.1**

-- Now defers initial language reload from AutoConfig until after game content has loaded.
-Fixes a minor conflict with ShowDeathCause.
-- Updated R2API dependency to 4.2.1.
-- Switched to NuGet as lib source.